MohammadrezaSheikholeslami84/RSS-Reader-Java/README.md

 # RSS Reader

 This Java application allows users to read and manage RSS feeds from various websites.
-It provides functionalities to show updates from multiple websites, add new URLs, remove existing URLs, and more.
+It provides functionalities to show updates from multiple websites that is stored on a file, add new URLs, remove existing URLs, and more.

 ## Features:
 ## $\textcolor{green}{Language\ Section :\}$